 All cash and investments are entirely insured or collateralized.
 The California Government Code requires California banks and savings and loans associations to secure the District's deposits by pledging government securities, which equal at least 110% of the District's deposits.
-California law also permits financial institutions to secure District's deposits by the pledging of first trust deed mortgage notes in excess of 150% of the District's deposits.
+California law also permits financial institutions to secure the District's deposits by the pledging of first trust deed mortgage notes in excess of 150% of the District's deposits.
 The District may waive collateral requirements for deposits that are fully insured up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
-All of the District's investments are held in the name of the District with the District's custodial bank or by the District's counterparty's trust department.
+All of the District's counterparty's trust department.